-Margin Minder, UXT, the Salient logo, and the Salient name are registered trademarks of Salient Corporation.
+Salient, UXT, and the Salient logo are registered trademarks of Salient Corporation.
 Salient Interactive Miner (SIM) and Salient Knowledge Manager are trademarks of Salient Corporation.

-Windows, Windows Server, Microsoft Excel, Microsoft Word, and Internet Explorer are trademarks or registered trademarks of Microsoft Corporation.
-Macintosh, Safari, iPhone, and iPad are registered trademarks of Apple.
-Firefox is a registered trademark of Mozilla.
-Google and Google Chrome are trademarks of Google, Inc.
+Windows is a trademark of Microsoft Corporation.
+Apple, iPhone, and iPad are trademarks of Apple.
+Android and Google are trademarks of Google LLC.